11. Appendix: visualizing algebra - sample lesson plans

 • Section “Special powers of binomials”

-• Start with sympy and introduce expand((a + b) ^ 7) and so forth.
+• If we have time, start with sympy and introduce expand((a + b) ^ 7) and so forth.